Study smarter with Fiveable

 | Competitive Positioning | Differentiation through any combination of the 4 Ps |

 A startup launches an innovative smartwatch at a high initial price, then gradually lowers it over 18 months.
-Which pricing strategy is this, and what type of product life cycle stage does it typically accompany?
+Which pricing strategy is this, and what product life cycle stage does it typically accompany?

-Compare and contrast how a luxury brand and a discount retailer would approach Place decisions differently—what distribution intensity would each choose and why?
+Compare and contrast how a luxury brand and a discount retailer would approach Place decisions differently.
+What distribution intensity would each choose and why?

 If a company's product has strong awareness but weak sales conversion, which P most likely needs adjustment: Product, Price, Place, or Promotion?
 Justify your answer.